lakritidis/ARTSyn/README.md

 * L. Akritidis, P. Bozanis, "A Clustering-Based Resampling Technique with Cluster Structure Analysis for Software Defect Detection in Imbalanced Datasets", Information Sciences, vol. 674, pp. 120724, 2024.
 * L. Akritidis, A. Fevgas, M. Alamaniotis, P. Bozanis, "Conditional Data Synthesis with Deep Generative Models for Imbalanced Dataset Oversampling", In Proceedings of the 35th IEEE International Conference on Tools with Artificial Intelligence (ICTAI), pp. 444-451, 2023.
-* L. Akritidis, P. Bozanis, "A Multi-Dimensional Survey on Learning from Imbalanced Data", Chapter in Machine Learning Paradigms - Advances in Theory and Applications of Learning from Imbalanced Data, to appear, 2023.
+* L. Akritidis, P. Bozanis, "A Multi-Dimensional Survey on Learning from Imbalanced Data", Chapter in International Conference on Information, Intelligence, Systems, and Applications, pp. 13-45, 2024.